What is Invisible Character?

 My[U+200B]NameOutput

-MyName (but secretly split)Frequently Asked Questions
+MyName (but secretly split)Developer Tips

 What character is used?